emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Turning off ads (button top right of homepage) removes new tab/window popups, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌

 ***
-## Nunflix
-### Score: 12/18
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does have episode auto-next on some servers. 🟡
-1. Site is very nice to look at, seems modern, search works well, one of the best. ✔️
-1. Site has watch lists, and you can login to sync them across devices. ✔️
-1. Site has decent sorting options and good recommendations under each movie. ✔️
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom server. ❌

-Community Favorites: 🌟🌟🌟

-***
 ## NEPU